 The Born-Oppenheimer (BO) approximation neglects the coupling between electronic and nuclear degrees of freedom, known as nonadiabatic coupling (NAC)~\cite{AnnRevPhysChem_WCL_2004}.
-Molecular dynamics within in the BO approximation are reduced to nuclear dynamics on a single BO state, i.e. on an eigenstate of electronic Hamiltonian.
-Although the BO approximation has been successfully applied to study ground-state chemical reactions, it fails to describe light-induced chemical reactions where the molecule can reach strong NAC regions after photo-excitation of the molecular electronic state~\cite{AnnRevPhysChem_WCL_2004}.
+While it is useful for properties of the ground electronic state, it fails to describe light-induced chemical reactions where the molecule can reach strong NAC regions after photo-excitation of the molecular electronic state~\cite{AnnRevPhysChem_WCL_2004}.
 The BO approximation can be extended to the group BO approximation (GBOA), which takes into account NACs between a group of BO states considered to be relevant to the dynamics, while NACs to states outside of the group are neglected~\cite{AnnRevPhysChem_WCL_2004}.
 The molecular dynamics are then described as nuclear dynamics on multiple BO potential energy surfaces coupled via NACs.
 The majority of existing simulation methods make use of the GBOA since it extends the scope of molecular dynamics simulation while using conventional electronic structure methods~\cite{MCTDH, MQCreview, AIMS}.
-However, the GBOA can lead to the wrong description of molecular dynamics due to the truncation of the electronic basis set to a small number of BO states.
+Ideally, the couplings neglected by the GBOA are minimal, but choosing the number of BO electronic states requires some intuition.
 Furthermore, since existing simulation methods with the GBOA require an accurate calculation of BO states and their gradients (including NACs), the computational cost for accurate simulations can become intractable.